chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 # Performing multiple joins in R using dplyr and purrr

-Joining tables together is one of the most common tasks when working with structured data
+Joining structured data is one of the most common tasks when preparing data

+Whether you're joining SQL tables for a web app or combining raw